apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple iPhone 16 Pro Design Upgrade Promises Key Feature Boost, Report Says**
+**Shannen Doherty, a star of ‘90210’ and ‘Charmed,’ dies at 53**

-You can read more about it [here](https://www.forbes.com/sites/davidphelan/2024/07/14/apple-iphone-16-pro-design-upgrade-promises-key-feature-boost-report-says-iphone-16-pro-max/).
+You can read more about it [here](https://www.washingtonpost.com/obituaries/2024/07/14/shannen-doherty-90210-actress-dead/).

 ## Requirements
 - Python 3.8